suyu-emu/nix-flake/README.md

         suyu.url = "git+https://git.suyu.dev/suyu/nix-flake";
         suyu.inputs.nixpkgs.follows = "nixpkgs"; # optional, saves space, recommended

+        # more of your inputs
+    };
 }
-}
 ```

-Afterwards, you can add it to your user or system packages by referring to `suyu.packages.YOURPLATFORM.suyu` pr `suyu.packages.YOURPLATFORM.default`
+Afterwards, you can add it to your user or system or user packages by referring to `suyu.packages.YOURPLATFORM.suyu` or `suyu.packages.YOURPLATFORM.default` in your flake outputs.

 **Note:** This will compile the package from scratch.
 It can take anywhere between 5-30 minutes depending on your system.